-Over a third of all food produced in the world ends up in the trash.
-At the same time nearly 800 million people all over the world goes hungry to bed every night.
+More than a third of all food produced in the world ends up in the trash.
+At the same time nearly 800 million people all over the world go hungry to bed every night.
 DanChuchAid decided to do something about the problem.
 In February 2016, the organization opened the world’s first supermarket only with surplus goods.

 Wefood sells goods that regular supermarkets can no longer sell due to overdue ‘best before’ dates, incorrect labels or damaged packaging.
 The products found in Wefood are still edible and safe to consume according to the Danish food legislation, but have simply lost their value to the partner donating them.

 Wefood’s range of products varies from day to day depending on the donations on each particular day.
 It is mainly food products sold at a significant discount of 30-50% of the market price.

 Unlike similar surplus supermarkets around Europe, Wefood is for everyone; whether you want to support the fight against famine, stop food waste or simply want to save money on your groceries.
 The project’s overall aspiration is to benefit consumers, impoverished countries and the environment.

 Fighting famine and food insecurity worldwide has been a priority for DanChurchAid since 1922.
 One third of all food produced each year is wasted, yet in spite of this, 795 million people globally are undernourished.